ADI-Foundation-Labs/ADI-Stack-Airbender-System/docs/instruction_gadgets.md

 ### 10. `csr.rs` – Control-and-Status Registers

-Implements `CSRRW`, `CSRRS`, `CSRRC` and their immediate forms.
+Implements `CSRRW`, `CSRRS`, `CSRRC`, and their immediate forms.

-* Reads/Writes go through the CSR device; side-effects (e.g. privilege escalation) are encoded as traps.
+* Reads/Writes go through the CSR device; side-effects (e.g, privilege escalation) are encoded as traps.
 * Immediate zero optimisation avoids unnecessary CSR reads when the mask is zero.

 ### 11. `mop.rs` – Memory Ordering Primitives

 Currently covers `FENCE` and `FENCE_I` with placeholders for future atomics.

-* Proves that all in-flight memory ops are completed before continuing (modelled via a timestamp monotonicity constraint).
+* Proves that all in-flight memory ops are completed before continuing by modelling via a timestamp monotonicity constraint.

 ### 12. `common_impls/`

-Shared helper gadgets used by multiple instruction families, e.g. sign extension logic or optimised byte decomposition.
+Shared helper gadgets used by multiple instruction families, e.g, sign extension logic or optimized byte decomposition.